Kyle Tucker Preview, Player Props: Astros vs. Yankees

 Kyle Tucker At The Plate

-- Tucker has 140 hits and an OBP of .375 to go with a slugging percentage of .517.
-All three of those stats are best among Houston hitters this season.
+- Tucker has 141 hits and an OBP of .374 to go with a slugging percentage of .517.
+All three of those stats rank first among Houston hitters this season.

-- Among qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 12th and he is 12th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 13th in batting average, 12th in on-base percentage, and 12th in slugging.

-- Tucker has driven home a run in 54 games this year (41.2%), including more than one RBI in 20.6% of his games and producing three or more of his team's runs on nine occasions..
+- Tucker has an RBI in 55 of 132 games this year, with multiple RBI in 27 of them.
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.